Mysterios: Work as a tag team (2020–2022)

+At WrestleMania Backlash, Dominik and Rey won the SmackDown Tag Team Championship, marking Dominik's first championship in WWE, and making Dominik and Rey the first father and son team to become tag team champions in WWE history.
+At the Money in the Bank pre-show, the Mysterios dropped the titles to The Usos, ending their reign at 63 days.

 As part of the 2021 Draft, both Rey and Dominik were drafted to the Raw brand.
 On the January 31, 2022 episode of Raw, The Miz defeated Dominik.
 The following week, the Mysterios were guests on "Miz TV".
 Rey claimed that Miz cheated to defeat Dominik while Miz took issue that Rey had an opportunity to qualify for the WWE Championship Elimination Chamber match while he did not and also that Rey was the cover star of the WWE 2K22 video game.
 Miz also questioned if Rey was truly Dominik's dad, referencing the child custody battle that Rey had with Eddie Guerrero back at SummerSlam in 2005.
-Dominik then defeated Miz in a rematch.
+Dominik subsequently defeated Miz in a rematch.
 Rey then defeated Miz during the Elimination Chamber Kickoff pre-show.
 Later backstage, Miz accused Rey of cheating due to Dominik and said he would find a tag team partner who was a "global superstar".
 On the following episode of Raw, as Miz teased the identity of his partner to face Rey and Dominik at WrestleMania 38, the Mysterios interrupted, stating it did not matter who Miz had chosen.
 Miz then revealed his partner as social media personality Logan Paul, after which, Miz and Paul attacked the Mysterios.
 At WrestleMania 38, the Mysterios were defeated by Miz and Paul.

-The Mysterios later began feuding with The Judgment Day (Finn Bálor, Damian Priest, and Rhea Ripley) over the group's desire to recruit Dominik, with the latter continuously refusing, leading to the group attacking the Mysterios in several occasions.
-During Rey's 20th anniversary celebration on the July 25 episode of Raw, the Mysterios defeated Bálor and Priest in a tag-team match.
+The Mysterios later began feuding with The Judgment Day (Finn Bálor, Damian Priest, and Rhea Ripley) over the group's desire to recruit Dominik, with the latter continuously refusing, leading to the group attacking the Mysterios on several occasions.
+During Rey's 20th anniversary celebration on the July 25 episode of Raw, the Mysterios defeated Bálor and Priest in a tag team match.
 Afterwards in a backstage segment, Ripley attacked Rey's daughter Aalyah before dragging Dominik away, leading Rey into an assault by Bálor and Priest.
-At SummerSlam, the Mysterios defeated Bálor and Priest in a No Disqualification match following an interference from the returning Edge, the Judgment Day's former leader, who attacked Bálor and Priest, allowing the Mysterios to defeat them.
+At SummerSlam, the Mysterios defeated Bálor and Priest in a no disqualification match following an interference from the returning Edge, The Judgment Day's former leader, who attacked Bálor and Priest, allowing the Mysterios to defeat them.
 At Clash at the Castle, after Rey and Edge defeated Bálor and Priest, Dominik hit Edge with a low blow.
-Rey pleaded with Dominik to stop, but Dominik hit a devastating clothesline on Rey, turning heel and disbanding the Mysterios in the process.
+Rey pleaded with Dominik to stop, but Dominik attacked Rey, turning heel and disbanding the Mysterios in the process.